jmarkina/house-her/README.md

 # House-Her
 House-Her was designed to assist all women in finding compatible living situations.
-Our mission is to bring together all women regardless of race, age, family-composition, and current living situation.
+Our mission is to bring together women regardless of race, age, family-composition, and current living situation.

 ## Who We Help